ARM-software/arm-trusted-firmware/docs/firmware-design.md

 on FVP, BL31 and TSP need to know the limit address that their PROGBITS sections must not overstep.
 The platform code must provide those.

-Trusted Firmware provides a mechanism to verify at boot time that the memory to load a new image is free to prevent overwriting a previously loaded image.
+When LOAD_IMAGE_V2 is disabled, Trusted Firmware provides a mechanism to verify at boot time that the memory to load a new image is free to prevent overwriting a previously loaded image.
 For this mechanism to work, the platform must specify the memory available in the system as regions, where each region consists of base address, total size and the free area within it (as defined in the `meminfo_t` structure).
-Trusted Firmware retrieves these memory regions by calling the corresponding platform
+Trusted Firmware retrieves these memory regions by calling the corresponding platform API:
-API:

 *   `meminfo_t *bl1_plat_sec_mem_layout(void)`
 *   `meminfo_t *bl2_plat_sec_mem_layout(void)`